Broken to Marathon: Adventures Crossing the Street in Bangkok

 Lighting the path, the Travel Magic eBook series shares my personal experiences and takes you away to exciting locations; joining me to go cycling across New Zealand and backpacking throughout Vietnam.

 I sell these adventure stories as digital eBooks exclusively on Amazon.
-Click on any book cover image to visit my Amazon Author Page.
+Visit my Amazon Author Page to view all my book titles.